Quickstart: Run your first Batch job in the Azure portal

 In Command line, enter

 cmd /c "set AZ_BATCH & timeout /t 90 > NUL".
-Keep the defaults for the remaining settings, and click OK.
+Keep the defaults for the remaining settings, and select Submit.

 View task output

-The preceding task examples complete in a couple of minutes.
-To view the output of a completed task, click Files on node, and then select the file
+The example tasks you created will complete in a couple of minutes.
+To view the output of a completed task, select the task, then select the file

-stdout.txt.
-This file shows the standard output of the task.
-The contents are similar to the following:
+stdout.txt to view the standard output of the task.
+The contents are similar to the following example:

 The contents show the Azure Batch environment variables that are set on the node.
 When you create your own Batch jobs and tasks, you can reference these environment variables in task command lines, and in the apps and scripts run by the command lines.